timkellytk/project-to-do-list/readme.md

 - Create the HTML and CSS in Webflow (done)
 - Install npm and webpack (done)
 - Test webpack is working for 2+ modules (done)
-- Create the JavaScript module for the DOM layer elements
+- Create the JavaScript module for the DOM layer elements (Done)
 - Add local storage for the to-do-list
 - Add an external library with npm to make the due date's more readable for the to-do items